VitoPaoloPastore/2nd-FAILED-Workshop-ICCV-2025.github.io/0-call.md

 ---
-title: Call for papers
+title: Call for Papers
 nav: true
 ---

-# Call for papers
+# Call for Papers

 We welcome the submissions of original and high-quality papers including (but not limited) to the following topics: